jbots/kicad-jb-public/.github/ISSUE_TEMPLATE/symbol-footprint-creation-notes.md

 ### Step 2: Create/modify required parts

-- [ ] Make or modify the parts according to the [Kicad Library Conventions](https://kicad-pcb.org/libraries/klc/).
+- [ ] Make or modify the parts according to all parts of the [Kicad Library Conventions](https://kicad-pcb.org/libraries/klc/).

+Special points to remember:

 - [ ] **symbols**: add a link to the datasheet.
 - [ ] **symbols**: fully set the [footprint filter](https://kicad-pcb.org/libraries/klc/S5.2/).
 - [ ] **symbols**: set any pin-identical parts in the same datasheet as an [alias](https://kicad-pcb.org/libraries/klc/S6.2/).